cesium12/solver-tools/solvertools/README.rst

     lib/
         External code that we found useful.

-    :ref:`wordlist.py`
-        Lazily-loaded wordlists that let you quickly determine whether a word is valid (for example, in Scrabble or in a crossword).

     :ref:`alphabet.py`
         Rob's code for mapping between different sequences of symbols.
 Might be too generalized.
 Various simple :ref:`ciphers <ciphers>`